jedisct1/webassembly-benchmarks/2021-Q1/README.md

 ## Individual results

-Individual results can be downloaded here.
+Individual results can be downloaded [here](https://github.com/jedisct1/webassembly-benchmarks/tree/master/2021-Q1/output).
 With minor exceptions, runtimes ranked the same in every test.
-The WebAssembly files used for these benchmarks can also be downloaded at the same location.
+The WebAssembly files used for these benchmarks can also be downloaded [here](https://github.com/jedisct1/webassembly-benchmarks/tree/master/2021-Q1/wasm).
 They all print their own execution time, excluding initialization.

 ## Verdict